BJI4DUMUP/sports-tracker-activities-export/README.md

 3. Click `File` -> `Save As`.
 4. In the "Save as type" dropdown, select **All Files (*.*)**.
 5. Name the file `download.bat` and save it to an empty folder where you want your workouts to go.
 6. **Double-click** `download.bat`.
 A black command window will appear and safely download all your workouts using Windows' built-in curl tool.
-No PowerShell security policies to bypass!

 #### 🍏🐧 For Mac & Linux Users (Using `download.sh`)
 *Copy the script generated in your browser console:*